openstack/ha-guide/doc/ha-guide/source/controller-ha-rabbitmq.rst

 ========

 RabbitMQ is the default AMQP server used by many OpenStack services.

+RabbitMQ nodes fail over both on the application and the infrastructure layers.

+The application layer is controlled by the ``oslo.messaging`` configuration options for multiple AMQP hosts.
+If the AMQP node fails, the application reconnects to the next one configured within the specified reconnect interval.
+The specified reconnect interval constitutes its SLA.

+On the infrastructure layer, the SLA is the time for which RabbitMQ cluster reassembles.
+Several cases are possible.
+The Mnesia keeper node is the master of the corresponding Pacemaker resource for RabbitMQ; when it fails, the result is a full AMQP cluster downtime interval.
+Normally, its SLA is no more than several minutes.
+Failure of another node that is a slave of the corresponding Pacemaker resource for RabbitMQ results in no AMQP cluster downtime at all.

 Making the RabbitMQ service highly available involves the following steps:

 - :ref:`Install RabbitMQ<rabbitmq-install>`